 Climate Controlled Storage Cost

-Does a climate controlled storage unit cost more money then a normal storage unit?
+Does a climate friendly storage unit cost more money then a normal storage unit?

 If you choose Box-n-Go climate friendly units, you will not be faced with the increased storage cost to get the benefits of constant temperature and no humidity inside your unit.